 - a major international telecommunications operator on its successful bid for one of two mobile telecommunications licences in Myanmar, all legal aspects of its establishment and network roll-out in the country, a joint venture with a leading Myanmar bank for mobile payments, and the establishment of payment service providers in Southeast Asia

 - a major international telecommunications operator on a joint venture in Europe and the associated disposal of spectrum and telecommunications infrastructure by the combined entity to, and network sharing arrangements with, a third operator as part of the merging parties' EU Commission merger commitments

 - Standard Chartered Bank on critical IT outsourcing projects as part of its multi-billion dollar IT investment programme, including negotiations with leading IT infrastructure and service providers for hosted technology and operational managed service platforms, cloud-based infrastructure, software licensing and services arrangements for the Bank's critical and BAU systems

-Kathryn graduated from the University of Technology, Sydney, with bachelor's degrees in law (First Class Honours and the University Medal) and international studies (majoring in Chinese), and a Graduate Certificate of Legal Practice.
+Kathryn graduated from the University of Technology, Sydney, with a Bachelor of Laws (First Class Honours and the University Medal) (2007), a Bachelor of Arts in International Studies (majoring in Chinese) (2007) and a Graduate Certificate of Legal Practice (2008).

 Kathryn is admitted as a Solicitor in the Supreme Court of New South Wales (Australia) and the High Court of Australia (2017).